-The book was written by Bram Stoker from Dublin.
+"Dracula" the novel was written by Bram Stoker from Dublin, a life-time lover of the darker elements of Irish folklore and mythology that inspired his most famous blood-sucking creation.
 A spirit you can get your teeth into.

-Not the cuddly one, the one from the 1993 movie Leprechaun who almost knocked off Jennifer Aniston in one of her first roles.
-Pity he didn’t succeed.
+Not the cuddly one, or the pesky ones running off with their pots of gold, the one from the 1993 movie "Leprechaun" who almost knocked off Jennifer Aniston in one of her first roles.
+Pity he didn’t succeed ...

-A sheet with eyeholes will do.
+A sheet with eyeholes will do for anybody wishing to copy this iconic Irish Halloween terror on October 31.
 She is heard only when a loved one is dying.
-Literally means female fairy.
+The word comes from the Irish "Bean Sí," literally meaning female fairy.

-Devil, as in Darby O’Gill, not the sanitised Walt Disney movie, but mythology where he is a much more wicked character.
-In Ireland he usually appears as an attractive man at a dance but if lady smitten by him looks down she will see his cloven hoof.
+In Ireland he usually appears as an attractive man at a dance, but if any lady smitten with him looks down she will see his cloven hoof.

 5. Headless Horseman